MailTape/MailTape-v1/_posts/2017-11-05-Federico-Durand.md

 # MailTape's selection

 + ## Federico Durand - La historia de la niña junco
-_ImaCrea_: **"**Discovered thanks to the [eponymous album](https://12kmusic.bandcamp.com/album/la-ni-a-junco), the subtlety of this track ignited a peaceful state in my mind.
+_ImaCrea_: **"**Discovered thanks to his [eponymous album](https://12kmusic.bandcamp.com/album/la-ni-a-junco), the subtlety of this track ignited a peaceful state in my mind.
 The kind of rare silent atmosphere one may feel in the morning when snow smoothen outside noise and everything is white.
 A blank layer all yours to explore.**"**

 + ## Chapelier Fou - Oracle
 _ImaCrea_: **"**Off the snow, let's embark on a magic cloud towards a hidden Super Mario level...**"**